 Bachelor of Arts, Honours International Development Studies

 Madeleine's interests lie at the intersection of migration and forced displacement, ethno-national conflict and peacebuilding, and social justice.
-Through her work with refugees, migrants, and women in community-based initiatives in different areas of the world, Madeleine recognizes policy-oriented data analysis to be a critical tool in creating effective policy recommendations and sustainable, systemic change.
+Through her work with refugees, migrants, and women in community-based initiatives in different areas of the world, Madeleine recognizes policy-oriented data analysis to be a critical tool in creating change.
 Madeleine plans to apply the quantitative analysis skills she learns at PODS to pursue a career advancing human rights and conflict resolution policy advocacy.

 Camille Preel Dumas

 Camille is pursuing a career in social policy, with a particular interest in immigration and welfare policy.
 Through her work at Accueil Liaison Pour Arrivants (ALPA) in Montreal and The Inter-American Dialogue in Washington D.C., she has gained insight on how to better equip cities for the integration of immigrants, and looks forward to building on this knowledge through quantitative analysis.

 Bachelor of Arts, Joint Honours Political Science and Economics

 Over the past three years, Koji has written and edited for the McGill International Review, with a particular emphasis on elections and party politics in Japan and the European Union.
 Koji hopes to pursue a career either in policy journalism or urban planning.

 Bachelor of Arts, Joint Honours Political Science and International Development Studies